akostrik/CPP_module_42/README.md

 **Modifying sequence operations**:     |
-copy, copy_backward                    |copies a range of elements to a new location (in backwards order) swap, swap_ranges, iter_swap           |swaps two ranges / the elements pointed to by two iterators transform                              |applies a func to a range of elements, storing results in a destination range replace, replace_if, replace_copy, replace_copy_if|copies a range, replacing elements satisfying specific criteria with another value fill, fill_n                           |copy-assigns the given value to every element (N elements) in a range generate, generate_n                   |assigns the results of successive function calls to every element (N elements) in a range remove, remove_if, remove_copy, remove_copy_if|removes elements satisfying specific criteria, copies a range of elements omitting those that satisfy specific criteria unique, unique_copy                    |removes consecutive duplicate elements in a range, creates a copy of some range of elements that contains no consecutive duplicates reverse, reverse_copy                  |reverses the order of elements in a range, creates a copy of a range that is reversed rotate, rotate_copy                    |rotates the order of elements in a rangecopies and rotate a range of elements **Sorting and related operations**:    | partition                              |divides a range of elements into two groups stable_partition                       |divides elements into two groups while preserving their relative order sort stable_sort                            |sorts a range of elements while preserving order between equal elements partial_sort, partial_sort_copy        |sorts the first N elements of a range, copies and partially sorts a range of elements nth_element                            |partially sorts the given range making sure that it is partitioned by the given element lower_bound, upper_bound               |returns an iterator to the first element not less than the given value equal_range                            |returns range of elements matchina specific key binary_search                          |determines if an element exists in a partially-ordered range includes                               |returns true if one sequence is a subsequence of another set_union                              |the union of two sets set_intersection                       |the intersection of two sets set_difference                         |the difference between two sets
+copy, copy_backward                    |copies a range of elements to a new location (in backwards order) swap, swap_ranges, iter_swap           |swaps two ranges / the elements pointed to by two iterators replace, replace_if, replace_copy, replace_copy_if|copies a range, replacing elements satisfying specific criteria with another value fill, fill_n                           |copy-assigns the given value to every element (N elements) in a range remove, remove_if, remove_copy, remove_copy_if|removes elements satisfying specific criteria, copies a range of elements omitting those that satisfy specific criteria unique, unique_copy                    |removes consecutive duplicate elements in a range, creates a copy of some range of elements that contains no consecutive duplicates reverse, reverse_copy                  |reverses the order of elements in a range, creates a copy of a range that is reversed rotate, rotate_copy                    |rotates the order of elements in a rangecopies and rotate a range of elements transform                              |applies a func to a range of elements, storing results in a destination range generate, generate_n                   |assigns the results of successive function calls to every element (N elements) in a range
+**Sorting and related operations**:    | partition                              |divides a range of elements into two groups stable_partition                       |divides elements into two groups while preserving their relative order sort, stable_sort                      |
+partial_sort, partial_sort_copy        |sorts the first N elements of a range, copies and partially sorts a range of elements nth_element                            |partially sorts the given range making sure that it is partitioned by the given element lower_bound, upper_bound               |an iterator to the first element not less than the given value equal_range                            |range of elements matchina specific key binary_search                          |if an element exists in a partially-ordered range includes                               |true if one sequence is a subsequence of another set_union                              |the union of two sets set_intersection                       |the intersection of two sets set_difference                         |the difference between two sets